Indians hold on for 3-2 victory over Tigers (May 03, 2017) | FOX Sports

 Indians hold on for 3-2 victory over Tigers (May 03, 2017)

-DETROIT (AP) Carlos Carrasco pitched six impressive innings, and the bullpen held on for the Cleveland Indians in their 3-2 victory over the Detroit Tigers on Wednesday night.
+”I don’t think I need to catch my breath,” Miller said. ”I felt pretty good in the offseason.
+I felt like I took care of what I needed to, and I think the WBC was good for me.”

+This was the first time this season that Miller had thrown two innings, but the Indians are still leaning on him quite a bit.
+Cleveland has played 27 games – exactly one sixth of the regular season – and Miller has pitched 13 2/3 innings.
+That puts him on pace to reach 80 innings for the first time since 2009, when he was mostly a starter.

 Jose Ramirez hit a two-run triple in the fourth, and the Indians rebounded a bit after losing the first two of the four-game set.
-Carrasco (3-2) allowed two runs and five hits.
+Carlos Carrasco (3-2) allowed two runs and five hits in six innings.

+”He had his best stuff by the time I got in there,” Adduci said. ”I battled him, but he threw a great pitch with two strikes.”

-Detroit left-hander Matthew Boyd (2-2) allowed three runs and five hits in 7 2/3 innings.
-The Tigers also lost second baseman Ian Kinsler, who was removed in the top of the seventh inning with left hamstring tightness.
+The Tigers wasted a solid start by Matthew Boyd (2-2), who allowed three runs and five hits in 7 2/3 innings, and lost second baseman Ian Kinsler, who was removed in the top of the seventh inning with left hamstring tightness.

 Ramirez gave the Indians a 2-0 lead with his big hit in the fourth, and he scored on a sacrifice fly by Jason Kipnis.